What is NeoMutt?

 Hopefully this will build the community and reduce duplicated effort.

 created the project, he needed a name that was unused on GitHub.

 Is it a Fork?

-- We merge all of Mutt's changes into NeoMutt and get features into a state
+We still merge all of Mutt's changes into NeoMutt, but it's getting harder

 - Reduce duplication

 - Get patches in a state to be accepted upstream

 Many hundreds of Mutt users have taken the time to patch Mutt to add features.

 Unfortunately, it's usually the same patches as everyone else and effort is

 Also, there are some heroic developers who have been maintaining multi-thousand